 Youth shall not be put in harm's way during DDR processes.
 Youth shall be kept safe and shall be provided information about where to go for help if they feel unsafe while participating in a DDR process.
 Risks to youth shall be identified, and efforts shall be made to mitigate such risks.
-DDR practitioners shall promote decent work conditions to avoid creating further grievances, with a focus on equal conditions for all regardless of their past engagement in armed conflicts, ethnic or other sociocultural background, political or religious beliefs, gender or other considerations to avoid prejudice and discrimination.
+DDR practitioners shall promote decent work conditions to avoid creating further grievances, with a focus on equal conditions for all regardless of their past engagement in armed conflicts, ethnic or other sociocultural background, political or religious beliefs, gender or other considerations.